stephenredfield/InstructorResources/SeniorInstructorPromotion.md

 The **Promotion Dossier** on the [CoE Promotion and Tenure Page](https://engineering.oregonstate.edu/promotion-tenure) is a document which will be partially completed by you, some of your references, the Department (via a committee and the Head), and the College.
 The absolute **best** thing you can do to ease your promotion process is to download it _**now**_ and treat it as a living document:

-- _Keep your Candidate Statement (Section V) in at least an outline form_, updated yearly
+- _Keep your Candidate Statement (Section V) in at least an outline form_, updated yearly.
 - Utilize the annual performance review preparation to _update your Vita (Section VIII) with current information_.
-  - To aid in this, keep careful track of tasks you complete throughout the year
+  - To aid in this, keep careful track of tasks you complete throughout the year.
   - This section doesn't have a length limit so include all pertinent activities and highlight those that contributed beyond expectations.
 - When you have a particularly strong connection with a student, take note of their name and ask if they'd ever be willing to write a letter of recommendation on your behalf.